 By signing up to the UN Global Compact in 2017, Helaba has reinforced its position that it is against all forms of corruption, including blackmail and bribery.

 Any kind of active or passive corruption is prohibited at Helaba.
 This is laid down in the code of conduct, which serves as an overarching set of guidelines and framework of principles for all employees.
 Procedural instructions set out binding rules and regulations for a wide variety of activities, including the handling of inducements and action to be taken if criminal economic activity is suspected.
 As regards the treatment of gifts, the Helaba company regulations ensure that business decisions are taken objectively and transparently on the basis of a clear fact-based rationale.
-The company regulations are intended to provide assistance, set standards for authorisation requirements and ensure trans-
+The company regulations are intended to provide assistance, set standards for authorisation requirements and ensure transparent handling.
+As part of regulatory requirements, Helaba holds regular training events and it is mandatory for employees to attend.